defiforpeople/strat-supply-aave/README.md

 Each `.env.<network_name>` contains the variables names that the `.sample-env` file has.

-### Methods Execution
+## Methods Execution

-This contract has only 2 external methods: `Deposit` and `Withdraw` (all methods must be directly executed from the sender address):
+This contract has only 2 external methods: `deposit()` and `withdraw()` (all methods must be directly executed from the sender address):

-* **Deposit(address tokenAddr, uint256 amount)**: The first step is to approve the ERC20 token to transfer an amount to the `SupplyAave` contract address with the sender, and then execute Deposit method passing the sender address and the mentioned amount as params.
+* **deposit(address tokenAddr, uint256 amount)**: The first step is to approve the ERC20 token to transfer an amount to the `SupplyAave` contract address with the sender, and then execute Deposit method passing the sender address and the mentioned amount as params.
 The sender has to approve the a approve the amount before executing, and needs to have the amount for the transaction to succed.

-* **Withdraw(address tokenAddr, uint256 amount)**: The params are the sender address, and the amount that wants to withdraw.
+* **withdraw(address tokenAddr, uint256 amount)**: The params are the sender address, and the amount that wants to withdraw.
 The sender needs to verify that he already has deposited trough `SupplyAave` contract the same amount or more amount than what he wants to withdraw in order for the transaction to succed.

 --------

-## Stack

-Hardhat is the framework used.

-Typescript is the programming language used for developing the scripts (with `ethers` library too).

-Typescript and Waffle were used for tests (with `ethers` library too).

-Solidity is the programing language for developing the smart contracts (libraries imported from openZeppelin and aaveV3-core)

----

 ### Tests